marmos91/cubbit-ds3-sync/README.md

 git lfs pull
 ```

+## Next features

+The next features we are going to support will be

+- Support versioned buckets
+- Support object locking
+- Implement sync status in the tray menu
+- Add support for thumbnails
+- Add support for Zero Knowledge drives
+- Support ACL public links

 ## How to contribute

 You are free to contribute to the project by opening a pull request.
 Please make sure to follow the [contribution guidelines](CONTRIBUTING.md).